TomerTTB/Atera/README.md

 <br>

 **classes folder:**
-1) pageBase: Creates the basic page playwright object to be used by most classes.
+1) pageBase: Creates the basic page playwright object, all pom classes will extend this base class.
 2) elementBuilder: Builds an array from the page elements for verification.
-   The 'elementBuilder' purpose is to be a generic array builder that can take any amount of elements from the same kind for example, all the input text elements, or all text elements, and make them ready to be used within the POM's.
+   The 'elementBuilder' purpose is to be a generic array builder that can take any amount of elements from the same kind for example, all the input text elements, or all text elements, and make them ready to be used within the pom.
+3) In general the classes such as 'elementCliker' should be designed to be as generic as possible so they can be used by all pom.